-- Spanking, hitting, slapping, shaking, threatening or grabbing - Time outs - Yelling, insulting or shaming - Withholding recess or outdoor time as a form of punishment; - The use of food or drink as a form of punishment or used as a reward; and - Children are never denied their basic needs.
+- Spanking, hitting, slapping, shaking, threatening, or grabbing. - Time outs - Yelling, insulting, or shaming - Withholding recess or outdoor time as a form of punishment. - The use of food or drink as a form of punishment or used as a reward; and - Children are never denied their basic needs.

-Any time there are concerns about a child's behavior that falls outside the scope of what the center director and classroom staff are able to effectively address, we will schedule a conference with the family to reflect on what unmet need the child is trying to meet and develop and implement a plan.
-As part of this process, we may create an individual care plan to help ensure a child's success in the program.
-Part of the plan may include having the parent or other adult pick the child up early and/or suspending care for short periods during times of significant escalation or transitions.
-If there is cause to restrain a child in order to stop them from hurting another child or staff, hurting themselves or being destructive towards property of Children's Village, an Incident Report will be made for the parent and a report will be sent to the Department of Child, Youth and Families.
+Any time there are concerns about a child's behavior that falls outside the scope of what the center director and classroom staff can effectively address, we will schedule a conference with the family to reflect on what unmet need the child has and develop and implement a plan to meet the need.

+As part of this process, we may create an Individual Care Plan (ICP) to help ensure a child's success in the program.
+Part of the plan may include:

+- having the parent or other adult pick the child up early. - and/or pausing care for short periods during times of significant escalation or transitions.

-If at any time your child has an Individualized Education Plan, 504, or Individual Care Plan created outside of our ECE centers, please provide a copy of this to the center director.
+If there is cause to restrain a child to stop them from hurting another child or staff, hurting themselves or being destructive towards property of Children's Village, an Incident Report will be made for the parent and a report will be sent to the Department of Child, Youth, and Families.
+If your child has an Individualized Education Plan, 504, or Individual Care Plan (ICP) created outside of our ECE centers, please give the center director a copy of this.

-This process will include collecting information from you and the other key adults in your child's life to better understand themes, patterns and trends and to develop an individualized plan based on your child's strengths and motivation.
+This process will include collecting information from you and the other key adults in your child's life to better understand themes, patterns, and trends and to develop an individualized plan based on your child's strengths and motivation.
 Regular, on-going communication among all parties is key to the plan's success.
+Behaviors that potentially impact safety in the classroom may require an individual behavior support plan.
+Those behaviors include but are not limited to: